UCLA-Creative-Labs/internal-docs/Frontend/README.md

 In fact, you don't even need to open it, unless you would like to vet every installed dependency yourself.
 The only times this file should be changing is if a new package or version is added to `package.json`, or if you want to manually update all your packages (in which case you simply delete and regenerate the lockfile).

+### Aside: Overreliance on Packages

+While it is good to use packages, as you want to avoid reinventing the proverbial wheel and wasting development time and energy, there is such a thing as too many packages.
+When you use too many packages, you open yourself up to a few problems:
+* The size of your website's files will balloon, which mean your website will take longer to load for users.
+The user experience suffers as a result.
+* You may lose out on much-needed flexibility if you choose to implement an important feature of your website using a package.
+Home-grown functionality allows you to have very fine-grained control over how it works, especially in tandem with the rest of your project.
+* Package dependencies are _transitive_, meaning whenever you install one package, you install all its dependencies, recursively.
+This means you open yourself up to running the risk of installing malicious code (malicious either to your local system or to your website and its users), so exercise caution.
+* More packages installed means more packages to keep track of.
+It's just more mental load that might not be necessary.

 ## UI Framework

 There are tons of JavaScript UI frameworks out there, and each one has its pros and cons.